Most Popular Gold Coins & How Much Coins are Worth

 Below are the values of each Mexican Gold Libertads based on an $1850/ounce gold price (Express Gold buy price in parentheses).
 Note that if your Libertad was minted in 1990 or earlier, the prices will be 10% lower due to the copper in the older coins.

-1/20 Troy Ounce: $92.50 ($83.25)
+- 1/20 Troy Ounce: $92.50 ($83.25)

-1/10 Troy Ounce: $185 ($166.50)
+- 1/10 Troy Ounce: $185 ($166.50)

-1/4 Troy Ounce: $462.50 ($416.25)
+- 1/4 Troy Ounce: $462.50 ($416.25)

-1/2 Troy Ounce: $925 ($832.50)
+- 1/2 Troy Ounce: $925 ($832.50)

-1 Troy Ounce: $1850 ($1665)
+- 1 Troy Ounce: $1850 ($1665)

-Collecting And Selling Gold Coins
+Collect And Sell Gold Coins